-Is university the only higher education option for my children?
+Is university my only higher education option?

 The answer to this is a simple no. Even entry-level CompTIA IT certifications, for example, are mapped by the QCF to a level 3 academic standard.
-Our partnerships with industry expert training providers, such as Code Institute, enables our students to gain a degree in software development, aligned and accredited by Edinburgh Napier University.
+Our partnerships with industry expert training providers, such as Code Institute, enables our students to gain a degree in software development, aligned and credit rated by Edinburgh Napier University.

-This aside, the real consideration has to be what do I want my child to achieve from higher education?
+This aside, the real consideration has to be what do I want to achieve from higher education?
 If its real-world specific hard and soft skills that mean they can cement their place in the world, then the cliché of ‘learn a trade’ once again rings true.